qmetry/qtm4j-automation-sample-projects/README.md

 # QMetry Test Management for JIRA v4.0

-These automation project samples are only for QMetry Test Management for JIRA Cloud app v4.0 and later.
+This repository contains sample automation projects like Cucumber/TestNG/JUnit/QAF which are working with QMetry for JIRA cloud/server app v4.0 and above.